The location where Paul Walker died in a car crash

-This is the exact location where Hollywood actor Paul Walker died in a car crash.
+This is the site where Hollywood actor Paul Walker died in a car crash.

-At around 3:30 p.m. on November 30th, 2013, Walker and his friend Roger Rodas were driving along this street in a 2005 Porsche Carrera GT when the vehicle spun out of control.
+At around 3:30 p.m. on November 30th, 2013, Walker and his friend Roger Rodas were driving along this street in a 2005 Porsche Carrera GT when their vehicle spun out of control.

 The car struck a lamp post and two trees before bursting into flames.
-Both of the men suffered serious traumatic injuries and were burnt beyond recognition.
+Both of the men suffered serious traumatic injuries and were burned beyond recognition.

-According to the Los Angeles County coroner's office, Paul Walker died because of the combined effects of the impact and the resulting fire.
+The Los Angeles County coroner ruled that Walker died due to the combined effects of the impact and the resulting fire.

 Investigators determined that the vehicle was driving nearly twice the speed limit at the time.
 Furthermore, it was fitted with two nine-year-old tires.
 Although the mileage on the car was very low, it is likely that the tires had become overcured and hard over time.